-Participating Colleges are contractually required to contribute to RHIA at a rate assessed each year by OPERS, and the College currently contributes 0.06% of annual covered OPERF payroll and 0% of OPSRP payroll under a contractual requirement in effect until June 30, 2023.
+Participating colleges are contractually required to contribute to RHIA at a rate assessed each year by OPERS, and the College currently contributes 0.006% of annual covered OPERF payroll and 0.000% of OPSRP payroll under a contractual requirement in effect until June 30, 2024.
 Consistent with GASB Statement 75, the OPERS Board of Trustees sets the employer contribution rates as a measure of the proportionate relationship of the employer to all employers consistent with the manner in which contributions to the OPEB plan are determined.
 The basis for the employer's portion is determined by comparing the employer's actual, legally required contributions made during the fiscal year to the plan with the total actual contributions made in the fiscal year of all employers.
-The College has not made significant RHIA specific contributions in any of the previous three years.

-At June 30, 2023, the College's net OPEB liability/(asset) and deferred inflows and outflows were not considered significant by management and were not accrued on the government wide statements.
+At June 30, 2024, the College's net OPEB liability/(asset) and deferred inflows and outflows were not considered significant by management and were not accrued on the government wide statements.